-The governance framework describes what different actors can and cannot do.
-There are a few kinds of actors in the network.
+The governance framework describes the different actors in the network:

 Validators process transactions, produce blocks (by putting transactions in blocks), and finalize them; they also validate blocks produced by other validators.
-The maximum number of validators and the process to become one will change over time.
-At the beginning with the PoA networks, they will be added by Dock in a small selected group, but with Proof of Stake networks they can be selected by any token holders.
+The maximum number of validators that validate concurrently is 50 and they are selected by the network based on the amount of stake they hold.

 Nominators select validators they would like to process transactions, produce blocks and validate transactions.
-They do so by staking Dock tokens (you can read more about this in Proof of Stake section).
+They do so by staking Dock tokens.

-The Technical Committee will provide technical guidance to the network and also fast-track any urgent technical proposals.
+The Technical Committee provides technical guidance to the network and also fast-tracks any urgent technical proposals.

-Due to the nature of the Dock chain (built on Substrate), the chain's configuration can be changed by either sending transactions from privileged accounts as done in the early days of the network or by raising proposals that are voted on by the council or by the token holder when the Proof of Stake network launches.
+Due to the nature of the Dock chain (built on Substrate), the chain's configuration can be changed by raising proposals that are voted on by the council or by the token holder.
 These configuration parameters include the core operational parameters like maximum block size, maximum block weight, block time, minimum transaction fee, etc., or economic parameters like block rewards, penalties for misbehavior, Treasury share and application-level configuration like revocation policy.

-As with configuration, features can be added or removed by transactions or proposals depending on the stage of the network.
-Some example features are consensus, which will change from PoA (Aura) to PoS (NPoS with BABE), removal of the master role, change of storage layer and disabling of token migration module post-migration, etc. Application-level features such as DID authorization and more flexible revocation policies will be proposed and managed through governance once PoS is live.
+As with configuration, features can be added or removed through proposals and voting.
+Some example features are the consensus algorithm (NPoS with BABE) or the addition of privacy enhancing blind signatures, for example.
+Application-level features such as DID authorization and more flexible revocation policies can also be proposed and managed through governance.

 The network rewards participation for actions such as block production and reporting bad behavior, and punishes bad behavior such as validators being offline, accepting invalid transactions, producing bad blocks, or any kind of equivocation.
 The conditions of these rewards and penalties are defined by the governance.
-As an example, in the PoA phase, each validator is guaranteed a fixed amount of tokens every 10 days provided they remain fully functional, while in the PoS phase, the network will emit at most a fixed amount of tokens each year and this amount will decrease each year.
+As an example, the network will emit at most a fixed amount of tokens each year and this amount will decrease each year.
 For more details on the economics, refer to the token economics section.